 A: The City’s worst roads have been identified by a comprehensive pavement study conducted in 2017.
-If voters approve the bond in November, City leaders propose using results from this study to apply funds in an 80/20 split – meaning 80 percent of funding would go to major streets that residents use most and 20 percent would be spent on local neighborhood streets.
+City leaders propose using results from this study to apply funds in an 80/20 split – meaning 80 percent of funding would go to major streets that residents use most and 20 percent would be spent on local neighborhood streets.

 The prioritization of these streets will be conducted by the City’s Engineering Division and the Roadway Selection Committee using the following criteria (in no specific order):

 Q: What are the amount and terms of the bond?